Azure/static-web-apps-cli/readme.md

 When developing locally on your front-end application, it might be useful to use your local application dev server, that comes with your application CLI, to serve your app content and benefit from the built-in feature like the livereload or HMR (hot module reload) features.

-In order to use SWA EMU with your local dev server, follow these two steps:
+In order to use Static Web Apps CLI with your local dev server, follow these two steps:

 1. Start your local dev server (as usual).
 For example: `ng serve`
 1. Run `swa` with the `--use-app` flag of the URI provided by the dev server, in the following format: